dotnet/csharplang/proposals/first-class-span-types.md

 This means the codegen is different between LangVersions (the implicit operator is used in C# 13; the static method `AsSpan` is used in C# 14).
 On the other hand, the conversion can be emitted on .NET Framework (the `AsSpan` method exists there whereas the `string` operator does not).

+The explicit array to (ReadOnly)Span conversion first converts explicitly from the source array to an array with the destination element type and then to (ReadOnly)Span via the same helper as an implicit conversion would use, i.e., the corresponding `op_Implicit(T[])`.

 #### Better conversion from expression
 [betterness-rule]: #better-conversion-from-expression